oblador/loki/README.md

 ### `skip-stories`

-Similar to the `--skip-stories` CLI argument, this setting is a regular expression matched against the concatenated kind and story name (`${kind} ${story}`), case sensitive.
+Similar to the `--skip-stories` CLI argument, this setting is a regular expression matched against the concatenated kind and story name (`${kind} ${story}`), case insensitive.
 It's useful if some story breaks the tests or contains animations as an alternative to comment it out.

+### `filter-stories`

+Opposite to `skip-stories`.

 ### `configurations`